nhut/stopwatch/README.md

 # Note!
 This code is not maintained anymore.
-If you like code changes, feel free to fork and contribute.
+If you like code changes, feel free to fork the project.

 v1.6 (27.9.2012)
 - allowed screen rotation (portrait/landscape)